MinaSameh1/ts-generics-presentation/slides.md

     return result.rows[0]
 }
 ```
-_As you can see we get typescript typechecking, now that the result might be undefined if not found_
+_As you can see we get typescript typechecking, note that the result might be undefined if not found_
 <img src='/images/auto.png' width=650 />

 ---